Türkiye's infrastructure and logistics: Demand for automated warehousing and material flow solutions in Turkish industry – Image: Xpert.Digital

 High-bay warehouse implementations

 Turkey has already implemented several significant projects in the field of automated high-bay warehouses.
-A prime example is Mecalux's project for Hayat Kimya, one of Europe's largest self-supporting automated warehouses with a storage capacity of 161,000 pallets.
+A prime example is Mecalux's project for Hayat Kimya, one of the largest self-supporting automated warehouses in Europe, with a storage capacity of 161,000 pallets.
 This facility demonstrates the willingness of Turkish companies to invest in large-scale automation projects.

-Tadım, a trading company for walnuts and other dried fruits, has opened an automated warehouse in Gebze, where over 5,300 pallets of finished products are stored.
-The stacker cranes move at a travel speed of 220 meters per minute and a lifting speed of 66 meters per minute, enabling high efficiency.
+Tadım, a trading company specializing in walnuts and other dried fruits, has opened an automated warehouse in Gebze, capable of storing over 5,300 pallets of finished products.
+The stacker cranes operate at a travel speed of 220 meters per minute and a lifting speed of 66 meters per minute, ensuring high efficiency.
 The company has increased its storage capacity by 143 percent.

 Technical specifications and requirements

-Storage and retrieval machines are rail-guided vehicles for storing and retrieving goods in fully or semi-automated high-bay warehouses.
+Storage and retrieval machines are rail-guided vehicles used for storing and retrieving goods in fully or semi-automated high-bay warehouses.
 They are an integral part of efficient supply chains.
-The loads they move range from small parts in boxes and standard pallets to complete vehicles or metal coils weighing several tons.
+The loads moved range from small parts in boxes and standard pallets to entire vehicles or metal coils weighing several tons.

-The operating conditions in Turkey require special consideration of temperature ranges from minus 30 degrees Celsius to plus 50 degrees Celsius, high accelerations and travel speeds of over 340 meters per minute, as well as current peaks during simultaneous travel and lifting movements.
+Operating conditions in Turkey require special consideration of temperature ranges from minus 30 degrees Celsius to plus 50 degrees Celsius, high accelerations and travel speeds exceeding 340 meters per minute, as well as current peaks during simultaneous travel and lifting movements.

 Rail-guided storage and retrieval machines